Doberman0/bpdts-test-app/README.md

 # Dependencies
 This application was written and tested on Ubuntu 18.04.
-This REST API depends on the following Python-3 modules:
+This REST API depends on the following Python-3.6 modules:
 - virtualenv
 - Flask
 - requests
 - json
+- nose (for testing)